 15. The process of psychoacoustic modelling involves:

-a) Analyzing the psychological effects of noise on human behaviour
+a) Analysing the psychological effects of noise on human behaviour

 b) Predicting the impact of noise on wildlife populations